-- 1) Any student is welcome to use their cell phone to call their parents in the main office. - 2) If a parent needs to get a message to or talk to their child; they should call SLHS (262-859-2595) and relay their request through the office staff.
+- 1. Any student is welcome to use their cell phone to call their parents in the main office. - 2.
+If a parent needs to get a message to or talk to their child; they should call SLHS (262-859-2595) and relay their request through the office staff.

 Other than the uses listed above; students should not be using their cell phones during the school day (7:45 AM - 3:00 PM).
+If a student brings their phone to class, they are required to turn it in as they enter the classroom.
+Cell phone storage lockers are provided in each classroom for easy storage.
 If a student is caught using their cell phone (text messaging, getting calls, making calls, etc.) outside the main office during school hours, they will be subject to the following consequences: